riscv/docs-dev-guide/README.md

 Install the following:

 * the asciidoctor-pdf gem, which is needed for pdf rendering.
-* the asciidoctor-kroki gem, which is needed for diagram rendering.
+* the asciidoctor-diagram gem, which is needed for diagram rendering.
+* the asciidoctor-bibtex gem, which is needed for auto-creation of a bibliography from citations.

 ```
 gem install asciidoctor-pdf
+gem install asciidoctor-diagram
-gem install asciidoctor-kroki
+gem install asciidoctor-bibtex
 ```

 ## Add syntax highlighting gems for Asciidoc output